slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Thomas Sowell*
 > *"When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks."*

+- the passports of the future should be based on skills and health rather than nationality.
 - law is not a moral compass. the people who hid anne frank were breaking the law.
 The people who killed her were following it.
 - insisting in your rights without acknowledging your responsabilities isn’t freedom is adolescence
 - communism isn’t evil, it’s foolish. in the same way that unrestricted capitalism is foolish if you strive to make everyone’s lives better.